PythonistaGuild/pastey.py/README.md

 # Archival

-This repoistory is being archived and forgotten.
+This repository is being archived and forgotten.
 Please use an alternative paste service.